To access your official course details for the year you started your degree, please visit the handbook

 A Deakin scholarship could help you pay for your course fees, living costs and study materials.
 If you've got something special to offer Deakin - or maybe you just need a bit of extra support - we've got a scholarship opportunity for you.
 Search or browse through our scholarships

-You will be suited to find employment in organisations engaged in software development, Big Data analysis, cloud computing infrastructure.
-Initial graduates are typically employed as a software developer, software analyst and design, database and web developer, network and systems manager, and IT consultant.
+You will be suited to find employment in organisations engaged in software development, Big Data analysis and cloud computing infrastructure.
+New graduates are typically employed as a software developers, software analysts and designers, database and web developers, network and systems managers, and IT consultants.
 As your experience develops, you will also be well prepared for progression into project management positions.

 The Bachelor of Computer Science is professionally accredited with the Australian Computer Society (ACS).

 Deakin's graduate learning outcomes describe the knowledge and capabilities graduates can demonstrate at the completion of their course.
 These outcomes mean that regardless of the Deakin course you undertake, you can rest assured your degree will teach you the skills and professional attributes that employers value.
 They'll set you up to learn and work effectively in the future.